 All adults working with children have a responsibility to protect children.
-At Brindishe Manor, there are, however key people within school who have specific responsibilities.
+At Brindishe Green, there are, however key people within school who have specific responsibilities.

 Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 To attend safeguarding To access refresher Child refresher training every two years.
 Level 3 refresher training Protection training every (Minimum requirement). every two years. year.
 To access refresher Child To access refresher Child Report to the governing Protection training every year.
-Protection training every body the number of cases (without names or details) Deliver annual staff year. of child protection issues in training according to the needs of During initial meeting with the school. the team and/or in response to new pupils - make current practices. parents/carers aware of Ensure safeguarding policy Liaise with class teachers, learning safeguarding policy. is reviewed annually. mentors and other relevant staff to policy.
-To oversee procedures provide support for the child in Monitor children on CP relating to allegations made school. register and all 'live' concerns. against the Head Teacher.
-Liaise with agencies that support the child such as social care, Child Receive current and Adolescent Mental Health Services (CAMHS), Education information for children on CP register weekly.
-Welfare Service and Educational or register weekly.
+Protection training every vear. body the number of cases (without names or details) Deliver annual staff Joan of child protection issues in training according to the needs of During initial meeting with the school. the team and/or in response to new pupils - make current practices. parents/carers aware of safeguarding Ensure safeguarding policy is reviewed annually.
+Liaise with class teachers, learning policy. mentors and other relevant staff to To oversee procedures provide support for the child in Monitor children on CP relating to allegations made school. register and all 'live' concerns. against the Head Teacher.
+Liaise with agencies that support the child such as social care, Child Receive current and Adolescent Mental Health information for children on Services (CAMHS), Education Welfare Service and Educational CP register weekly.
 Psychology service.
-Lead/ attend TAF meetings as necessary.
-Support or lead 'team around the To maintain good relations family' (TAF) meetings and attend case conference reviews/ core To maintain good relations with the school community group meetings. to ensure effective support and access to support.
+Lead/ attend TAF , 3, meetings as necessary.
+Support or lead 'team around the family' (TAF) meetings and attend To maintain good relations case conference reviews/ core with the school community group meetings. to ensure effective support and access to support.
 Ensure the child protection policy is reviewed, updated and enforced every year.